Asininite/ObsidianVault/Obsidian Vault/System Software/Module 2/Pass 1.md

-- assign addresses to all statements
+x- assign addresses to all statements
 - save addresses to the labels for use in pass 2
 - process some assembler directives like RESW and BYTE